 For young people assigned male at birth, puberty blockers would suppress the growth of body and facial hair, limit the growth of genitalia, and prevent the voice from getting deeper.
 For young people assigned female at birth, GnRH analogues and other blockers would limit breast development and delay the process of menstruation.

 Young people who want to start blockers must work with an endocrinologist or primary care doctor and a mental health professional, and must have documented proof of gender dysphoria or gender non-conformity that started or worsened at the onset of puberty.
 Young people under the age of 18 also need the consent of their parents or guardians to start blockers.

 For some young people who experience gender dysphoria, suppressing or delaying puberty has the potential to reduce anxiety or depression related to dysphoria and improve overall mental health and wellbeing.
 Children on puberty blockers should still be seen by a mental health professional to ensure that the regimen continues to be effective and appropriate for the young person.

-Read these pieces by the Mayo Clinic and the UCSF Center of Transgender Excellence to learn more about the side effects and complications, treatment time, and other medications needed to help ease gender dysphoria in young people.
+The Mayo Clinic provides more information about the side effects, complications, treatment time, and other medications needed to help ease gender dysphoria in young people.

 The virtual consultation will be billed to your insurance company.
 We will accept the insurance reimbursement as payment in full.